 Your email address is used by us to send messages to you.
 We do so to confirm your username and password if you should forget your username or password.
 We also use your email address to assist in administering our web site and to help enforce our conduct rules (for example, people who post offensive messages in the forum can be banned).
 Should you enroll in an Art of Problem Solving online class, your email address will be used for communication purposes for that class.
 We will not send solicitation emails collected as part of the Art of Problem Solving Community unless the user elects to join our mailing lists.
-Your email address will not be shared with or sold to any third party without your explicit consent to the effect.
-We take reasonable steps to protect your email address, username, password, and other information from anyone who is not authorized to have such information.
-We cannot be held responsible for an unauthorized person illegally obtaining that information.
+We will not share your email address with third parties except when needed for the operation of our mailing list (for which the third party is ActiveCampaign, LLC) or when required by law.

 Our site has forums (message boards), private messaging, and real-time discussion available to its members.
 Please remember that any information that is disclosed in these areas is potentially available to other members and in some cases to the general public.
 You should not disclose any personal information, such as your real name, address, telephone number, email address, etc. Your username is the only identity that you need to have, and that is how people should know you on our site.

-We may disclose data collected from Community members to a third party for educational research purposes.
-Such data will never contain any personally identifiable information, and will not be traceable to any individual user.
+We may disclose data we collect from Community members to a third party for educational research, business, and other purposes.
+Such data will never contain any personally identifiable information, and will not allow a third party to identify any individual user.